Bezos can't guarantee Amazon used third-party data to enhance private label

 For Amazon’s part, Bezos reiterated that the company has a policy against using third-party seller data to influence and promote gains of its private labels, but he couldn’t outright “guarantee” that Amazon hasn’t violated the policy.

-He said during the hearing that roughly 60% of its sales come from private brands and it hosts more than 2.5 million third-party sellers in its online marketplace.
+He said during the hearing that roughly 60% of its sales come from third-party sellers and it hosts more than 2.5 million third-party sellers in its online marketplace.

 The committee suggested that Amazon could use its technology like Alexa to tout private brand products in a way that third-party sellers could not, but Bezos maintained promoting private label products is a standard way of doing business in retail.